datacentricdesign/lab/_posts/2019-10-23-opportunity-phd.md

 twitter_text:
 introduction: A PhD position is available in the Data and Intelligence section at the Delft Technical University (NL).
 The research topic is on "Intelligent Tools for Responsible Data-Driven Design" and the position combines research in the Internet of Thing, Machine Learning and Human-Computer Interaction.
 ---

-A PhD position is available in the Data and Intelligence section at the Delft Technical University (NL).
-The research topic is on "Intelligent Tools for Responsible Data-Driven Design" and the position combines research in the Internet of Thing, Machine Learning and Human-Computer Interaction.

 * Application: 17 November 2019.
 * Scholarship: 2325 - 2972 euros monthly (full-time basis)